 Caters to Learning Strengths

-Those who learn best from repetitive visual presentation (e.g., discreet video modeling) learn and master skills faster when picture and video
+Those who learn best from repetitive visual presentation (e.g., discrete video modeling) learn and master skills faster when picture and video

 More Efficient and Evidence-Based